Budgeting

 4.3 Reinvest Profits Wisely

-Once your loan-backed investments start generating returns, reinvesting the profits can accelerate growth.
+Once your capital-backed investments start generating returns, reinvesting the profits can accelerate growth.
 Whether it’s expanding your product line or enhancing your digital presence, reinvesting a portion of your earnings can help maintain momentum and maximize long-term ROI.

 5. Avoid Common Pitfalls That Erode ROI